redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 Undercloud Upgrade
 ---------------------
-Upgrade is discovering current Undercloud version and upgrade it to the next major one.
+Upgrade is discovering current Undercloud version from installed rhos repos and upgrade it to the next major one.
 To upgrade Undercloud run the following command::

     infrared tripleo-undercloud -v --upgrade yes